sandorTuranszky/questions-and-answers-board-built-with-redis/README.md

 #### Env variables

-- You need to have env. variables set for development/deployment:
+- You need to have env. variables set for development/deployment (for development, you need to keep the variables in `.env.development`):
   - REDIS_PORT=
   - REDIS_HOST=
   - REDIS_PASSWORD=